namnq/solid/README.md

 ## Task5:
 * Give some Talent student can download unlimited book, implement it follow  Liskov Substitution Principle.
 ## Task6:
-* Do some thing with Interface Segregation Principle.
+* Do something with Interface Segregation Principle.